This policy was last updated on 28 November 2023.

-This Policy applies to all personal information, whether in electronic or paper format, received by ICON in the United States from the EU and Switzerland and outlines our general policy for the implementation of the Principles.
+This Policy applies to all personal information, whether in electronic or paper format, received by ICON in the United States from the EU, and Switzerland and the UK and outlines our general policy for the implementation of the Principles.

 For the purposes of the Policy, the following definitions shall apply: